Small Change in Cambodia: Siem Reap Floating Villages

 S21 PRISON & KILLING FIELDS TOURS WITH LOCAL GUIDES

 Our Cambodia group tour begins on a somber note when we visit Phnom Penh’s infamous S21 Prison and the Killing Fields.
 These sites were epicenters of the Cambodian genocide caused by the Khmer Rouge in the 1970s, and while visiting takes an emotional toll, it is incredibly important to do so if you travel to Cambodia.
 With local guides sharing knowledge and personal family stories from this tragic era, travellers gain a tiny glimpse into what the Cambodian people have been through.
 Learning about dark chapters of humanity is not about indulging morbid curiosity, but understanding the truth of events we never want to repeat.
 It’s not possible to appreciate the country Cambodia has blossomed into, and the resilient nature of the Cambodia people, without knowing the full history.
-Travelling in Cambodia is about more than photos on beach swings and visiting Angkor Wat, which is why we the start of our trip with these important sites.
+Travelling in Cambodia is about more than photos on beach swings and visiting Angkor Wat, which is why we start our trip with these important sites.
 We aim to give everyone as much time as possible to explore the memorials at their own pace, and our local guides and group leaders are there for guidance the entire time.

 GETTING FAST & FURIOUS VIA TUK TUK